Wolfgang Droege: 1990s

 In 1992, Droege's connections with racist organizations led to his expulsion from the Reform Party of Canada—Droege and a number of others from this community were trying to enter the Reform Party when it expanded in Ontario, and to take advantage of the party's inexperience.
 Later, in the 1993 Federal Election, Droege and other Heritage Front members made a point of being seen outside of Reform Party events in the city of Toronto.
 In 1993, following an attack with ARA members in retaliation for their attack on the house of Gary Schipper, the Heritage Front's spokesman, Droege was charged and convicted of aggravated assault and possession of dangerous weapons, and he served two months of a three-month sentence.
 Following his release from prison, Droege drifted away from organized racial activities and worked for a time as a bailiff with a longtime acquaintance, Al Overfield.
 After losing his job, he returned to cigarette and drug trafficking as well as auto theft.

 Droege ran for Scarborough city council in the 1994 municipal elections, receiving 802 votes in a two-person contest.
 In 1998, he pleaded guilty to possession of a stolen car.

 2000s

-Droege's fifty-fifth birthday party was held at Jack Astor's restaurant in Etobicoke, Ontario, just weeks after the same restaurant was the site of a confrontation between Anti-Racist Action and supporters of Ernst Zündel.
+Droege's fifty-fifth birthday party was held at Jack Astor's restaurant in Etobicoke, Ontario, just weeks after the same restaurant had been the site of a confrontation between Anti-Racist Action and supporters of Ernst Zündel.

 Droege was found shot to death on 13 April 2005 in the hallway of his lowrise apartment in Scarborough, Ontario, outside of his door.
 The gunman, Keith Deroux, had approached him to purchase cocaine.
 Deroux shot Droege in the throat, and panicked before shooting him in the head.
 On 16 June 2006, Deroux pleaded guilty to manslaughter and was sentenced to ten years in prison.
 According to an agreed statement of facts read out in court, Deroux was an alcoholic with paranoid delusions.